-The naturopathic program at NCNM teaches what it means to assess a whole person, not a disease, and to treat a whole person, using the old and the new to achieve balance and optimum health.
-It prepares today's students to understand and apply the old and new wisdom to help patients along their path of healing.
-The program strives to produce the most effective naturopathic physicians and teachers possible.
+The naturopathic program at NCNM teaches what it means to assess a whole person, not a disease, and to treat the whole person to achieve balance and optimum health.
+The program strives to produce the most effective and skilled naturopathic physicians and teachers possible.
 The demand for naturopathic physicians is growing rapidly: This is a wonderful time to start your exploration of what it means to be a healer today when there is so much need for healing.
-We welcome your interest in naturopathic medicine, and invite you to join us at NCNM, the oldest school of naturopathic medicine in North America.